 - Ease of use: Most novice cooks feel slightly uncomfortable using steel cookware in the beginning.
 This is because until they get used to the heat range to work at, they mostly tend to cook at higher flames, often resulting in burnt food.
 In this case, the non-stick ceramic-coated vessels are preferred because of their non-stickiness of food.
 Even the amateurs can try their hand on the cookware without much worry of cleaning up after.

 - Health values: As more people become increasingly aware of healthy food and its immense benefits, they tend to shift more to ceramic cookware, the reason being that these vessels require extremely less or no oil at all during cooking.
 Non-greasiness means convenient cleaning as well.

 The contrary, steel vessels involve more use of cooking oil when compared to a ceramic one.
 And of course, while it may taste delicious to start with, it’s not suitable for your health in the long run.
 Plus, more greasy vessels mean stressful cleaning hassles later on.

 Ceramic Cookware Vs Stainless Steel | Which Is Better?

 When it comes to deciding between ceramic vs stainless steel, one can say that the choice can’t be as easy as black or white.
 Both have their pluses and shortcomings as detailed above.
 But it can be comfortably said that both have their specific uses which can’t be replaced one with the other.

 However, for delicate food items such as fish or paneer tikkas that require mild shallow frying, you might be better off using ceramic cookware.
+Solid ceramic cookware, all the better.
+Because they’re free from the risk of chemical poisoning.
 They mostly need low to medium heat for cooking and taste better when cooked on slow flame.